Medical Policy

 General Individual Selection Criteria

-In addition to having one of the clinical indications above, the member must not have a contraindication, as defined by the American Society of Transplantation in Guidelines for the Referral and Management of Patients Eligible for Solid Organ Transplantation (2001) listed below.
+In addition to having one of the clinical indications above, the member must not have a contraindication, as defined by the American Society of Transplantation (AST) in Guidelines for the Referral and Management of Patients Eligible for Solid Organ Transplantation (2001) listed below.

 Absolute Contraindications - for Transplant Recipients* include, but are not limited to, the following: